Frequently Asked Questions

 Bachelor of Science (Computer Science)

-The BSc (Computer Science): IT Solution Development major (ITSD major) equips students with technical skills to build computing products and solutions to thrive in the marketplaces and society.
-This requires an understanding of the interplay between computing theory and practice and the essential links between them, as well as fundamental business innovation and IT solution development and management skills.
+The BSc (Computer Science): AI Solution Development major (AISD major) equips students with technical skills to build computing products and solutions to thrive in the marketplaces and society.
+This requires an understanding of the interplay between computing theory and practice and the essential links between them, as well as fundamental business innovation and AI solution development and management skills.

 Computer Science students must take 1 to 2 tracks in emerging areas, which enhances the flexibility to create their learning journey.